towmass/feed-reader/README.md

 ## How to run (steps)

-For running this app, a browser is needed.
+For running this app, a browser is needed:

+1. Run your favorite browser (Chrome, Firefox etc.).

+2. Open the "index.html" file in the browser.

-Upon loading the app, feeds are showed as well as Jasmine (version 2.1.2) tests in the bottom of the page.
+3. Upon loading the app, feeds are showed as well as Jasmine (version 2.1.2) tests in the bottom of the page.

-To read a certain feed, just click its name.
+4. To read a certain feed, just click its name.

-To jump between given categories/topics, use the pop-up menu.
+5. To jump between given categories/topics, use the pop-up menu.

 ## Dependencies